 What Is a Special Assessment on a Timeshare?

-For many people, there is also a certain level of confusion that comes along with these bills, and a common query: “What is a special assessment?”
+For many timeshare owners, there is also a certain level of confusion that comes along with these bills, and a common query:

 What are consumers paying for?
-Where does their money go, and why are they obligated to pay these often-steep expenses, perhaps even for a resort they’ve never used?
+Where does this money go, and why are they obligated to pay these often-steep expenses, perhaps even for a timeshare resort they’ve never used?

 And here’s a full transcription of his remarks:

 “A special assessment is a lot like your maintenance fee, in the sense that you have to pay it.
 If you don’t, you won’t be able to use your unit.
 It’ll be essentially taken away from you.